Political Science, MA

 Admission Requirements

-Admission is open to students who have completed a four-year undergraduate degree with a minimum cumulative grade point average of 3.0 and who fulfill the admission requirements of the Graduate School.
-Three letters of recommendation (at least two from a faculty member who has worked with the student in the past two years, if applicable) and a personal statement outlining the expected fit between the student’s skills and objectives and the department’s programs and resources are required.
+Admission is open to students who have completed a four-year undergraduate degree with a minimum cumulative grade point average of 2.5 and who fulfill the admission requirements of the Graduate School.
+Two letters of recommendation and a personal statement outlining the expected fit between the student’s skills and objectives and the department’s programs and resources are required.

 Applications are accepted on a rolling basis.